 Phone: (413) 585-4914

 Jessica Bacal grew up in New York City and lived there until she moved to Northampton with her family in 2006.
 She began at Smith on the Women's Narratives Project, and then worked with the team that was developing the Center for Work & Life.
 She became its first director in 2010.
 Jessica holds a B.A. in English from Carleton College, an MS.Ed. from Bank Street College of Education, and an M.F.A. in fiction from Hunter College.
 Before coming to Smith, she worked as an editor, an elementary school teacher and an educational writer and consultant.
-Her writing has appeared in Brain, Child: The Magazine for Thinking Moms and on HuffPost Women.
-Her book, Mistakes I Made at Work will include interviews with high-achieving women from a variety of fields, including Gloria Steinem, Anna Holmes and Shirley Malcom.
-It is forthcoming from Penguin in 2014.
+Her writing has appeared in Brain, Child: The Magazine for Thinking Moms, on HuffPost Women and in Inside Higher Ed.
+Her book, Mistakes I Made at Work: 25 Influential Women Reflect On What They Got Out of Getting It Wrong, includes interviews with high-achieving women from a variety of fields, and was published by Penguin Random House on April 29, 2014.
 Jessica lives with her husband and two children.

 Ally Einbinder, Program Coordinator